Naoya Inoue: Unified bantamweight champion

-Inoue faced future WBO bantamweight champion Jason Moloney on 31 October at the MGM Grand Conference Center in Las Vegas, Nevada.
+Inoue was originally supposed to face then-WBO champion John Riel Casimero on 25 April 2020 in Las Vegas.
+However, the fight was cancelled due to COVID-19 restrictions.
+The fight was still discussed later in the year, however Bob Arum, of Top Rank, who were organising the event, stated that Casimero would need to take a reduced purse.
+Instead, Inoue fought Australian contender Jason Moloney on 31 October at the MGM Grand Conference Center in Las Vegas, Nevada.
 Inoue landed a short right hand to drop Moloney and score a knockout victory.
 Referee Kenny Bayless stopped the fight at 2:59 of the 7th round.
 Inoue became the first fighter to stop Moloney.

-Inoue faced his IBF mandatory challenger and current IBO bantamweight champion Michael Dasmariñas on 19 June 2021 in Paradise, Nevada.
+Inoue fought his IBF mandatory challenger and IBO bantamweight champion Michael Dasmariñas on 19 June 2021 in Paradise, Nevada.
 He scored three knockdowns in the span of three rounds, each one with a left hook to the body of Dasmariñas, to win via third-round stoppage.

-It was announced on 21 October 2021 that Inoue would be defending his bantamweight world titles in a voluntary defense against IBF No. 6 ranked contender Aran Dipaen on 14 December 2021, at the Ryōgoku Kokugikan in Tokyo.
+It was announced on 21 October 2021, that Inoue would be defending his bantamweight world titles in a voluntary defense against IBF No. 6 ranked contender Aran Dipaen on 14 December 2021, at the Ryōgoku Kokugikan in Tokyo.
 Inoue won the fight by an eight-round technical knockout.
 Inoue knocked Dipaen down with a left hook in the eighth round, and staggered Dipaen by a second left hook as soon as the action resumed, which prompted referee Michiaki Someya to wave the fight off.
 Inoue was later named the 2021 "Fighter of the Year" by the Japanese Boxing Commission.

+Inoue vs. Donaire II

 Inoue made his fifth title defense as a unified bantamweight champion in a title unification bout with the reigning WBC champion Nonito Donaire on 7 June 2022, at the Saitama Super Arena in Saitama, Japan.
 Inoue won the rematch by a second-round technical knockout.
 After knocking Donaire down at the very end of the first round, Inoue once again staggered him with a left hook near the start of the second round, before finishing him with a flurry of punches at the 1:24-minute mark of the round.
 He became the only fighter to stop Donaire at bantamweight.
 Inoue was ranked as the number one pound for pound boxer by The Ring after this victory, thus becoming the first Japanese boxer to reach that milestone.